Association of Orange County Deputy Sheriffs Summary of Privacy Practices

 To Operate Our Business We may use and disclose your PHI in order to administer your health plans.
 For example, we may use your PHI in order to review and improve the quality of health care services you receive.
 We may also provide your PHI to our accountants, attorneys, consultants and others in order to make sure we are obeying the laws that affect us.
 Before we share PHI with other organizations, they must agree to keep your PHI private.

 Payment We may use and disclose medical information about you so that the medical services you receive can be properly billed and paid for.

-To Meet Legal Requirements We share PHI with government or law enforcement agencies when federal, state, or local laws require us to do so.
-We also share PHI when we are required to in a court or other legal proceeding.
+To Meet Legal Requirements We share PHI with government or law enforcement agencies when federal, state or local laws require us to do so.
+We also share PHI when we are required to do so in a court or other legal proceeding.

 For Health Oversight Activities We may share PHI if a government agency is investigating or inspecting a health care provider or organization.